How is yoga nidra different from hypnotherapy?

 What is an intention or sankalpa?

 An intention is a heartfelt desire about who you want to be, or your true nature.
 It is a seed of desire within you.
 It is the North arrow on your inner compass - a direction not a destination.
 In yoga terms it is called a "sankalpa" and you can read more about it here.
-Before each yoga nidra session we will take time to discuss your hopes, desires, goals, and circumstances, so you can set an intention before we begin.

 What are the benefits of yoga nidra?